jhorn00/IoTFinal/README.md

 # IoTFinal
-Final project for IoT at UF
+Final project for Mobile Computing IoT at UF